Modelling Gossip Interactions in Open Multi-Agent Systems: System Description and preliminaries

-The aim of the study is to characterize the disagreement among agents \ie, the distance to consensus.
-We say that consensus is reached asymptotically when

-If the system dynamics does not include agent departures or arrivals, it is known that the gossip process we consider leads to consensus, see \textit{e.g.}, \cite{FagnaniZampieri2007,boyd2006randomized}.
-The objective here is to understand how agent arrivals and departures impact the disagreement among agents.
-To do so, we study several quantities of interest.
-Because the system size may change significantly with time, we do not directly track $x(t)$, but rather focus on scale-independent quantities, \ie, quantities whose values do not scale with the size of the system.
-We consider in particular the empirical mean of the squares and the variance defined as

-respectively, where references to time were removed to lighten the notation.
-Our study will focus on the evolution of $\E \Var(x)$, which will also require monitoring $\E\SqM$ and $\E\MoS$.
-When new agents keep arriving it is impossible to achieve asymptotic consensus in the sense of \eqref{eq:class_consensus}, because the new agent's value will with high probability be different from the value of the agents already present in the system.
-The study of $\E \Var(x)$ will allow us to see how \quotes{far} the system will be from consensus.
-The expected mean $\E \bar{x}$ could also have been monitored.
-It evolves following an independent one-dimensional linear system (see \textit{e.g.}, \cite{HendrickxMartin2016allerton} for an analysis of $\E\bar x$ in a simplified setting).
+Because the system size may change with time, it is a challenge to follow $x(t)$ in our setting.
+Instead, we show that we can study the evolution of scale-independent quantities, \textit{i.e.}, whose values do not scale with the system size, with a finite-dimensional affine dynamical system.
+In particular, we consider the empirical squared mean $\SqM = \prt{\frac1n\sum_{i\in\NN}x_i}^2$ and mean of squares $\MoS = \frac1n\sum_{i\in\NN}x_i^2$, which we call \emph{descriptors} of the system, where we omit references to time to lighten the notation.
+These quantities also allow tracking the variance $\Var(x)= \frac{1}{n} \sum_{i \in \NN} (x_i - \bar{x})^2 = \MoS - \SqM$, which quantifies the disagreement between the agents.
+In closed systems, it is known that gossip interactions guarantee consensus (\textit{i.e.}, $\lim_{t \rightarrow \infty} \, \max_{(i,j) \in \NN(t)^2} |x_i(t) - x_j(t)| = 0$), and thus $\lim_{t\to\infty}\Var(x(t))=0$, see \textit{e.g.}, \cite{FagnaniZampieri2007,boyd2006randomized}.
+This cannot be achieved in open system as the value of any joining agent will with high probability be different from the value of the agents already present in the system.
+Hence, by analysing the evolution of the descriptors, we study the disagreement between the agents (\textit{i.e.}, how \quotes{far} the system is from consensus).
+In particular, we will be interested in the evolution of $\E\Var(x)=\E\MoS-\E\SqM$.
+Observe that one could have monitored $\E\bar x$ as well, which evolves following an independent one-dimensional linear system (see \textit{e.g.}, \cite{HendrickxMartin2016allerton}).
 However, we omit this part of the study due to space limitation.